Welcome to TalkSpot!

 Depending on your preference, your session will take place via videoconference or in a private office with wide, cushioned chairs.
 The office door has a blind that can be pulled down for privacy.
 During your session, the TalkSpot counsellor will listen closely to your concerns and provide support, perspective and suggestions for resources.

-All students at McMaster University can access support through the Student Wellness Centre by scheduling appointments to meet with a counsellor and sometimes participate in ongoing counselling through scheduled weekly or biweekly appointments.
+All students at McMaster University can access the Student Wellness Centre to meet with a counsellor and sometimes participate in weekly or biweekly appointments after completing an intake procedure.

 Absolutely.
 The TalkSpot counsellor will talk through your issue with you and help you determine the best way forward.

 There is no wrong answer to this!
-TalkSpot is a safe, confidential, accessible service that you are welcome to visit through Drop-In hours if you’re ever unsure.
+TalkSpot is a safe, confidential, accessible service that you are welcome to visit through a same-day appointment if you’re ever unsure.
 If you and the TalkSpot counsellor decide that ongoing counselling is right for you, the counsellor can help make the transition as smooth as possible by phoning ahead together or walking over with you, if you are comfortable.

 Absolutely.
 All co-op students can visit TalkSpot, either in person or virtually, regardless of whether you are on a work term.
 You can talk about what’s going on to get it off your chest, discuss potential coping strategies and make a plan to move forward.
 The only limitation is that you must be within the province of Ontario.